strrife/falcon/packages/falcon-client/README.md

 ## Code Splitting

-This feature allows you to split your code into various bundles which can then be loaded on demand.
-It can be used to achieve smaller bundles and control resource load prioritization which, have a major impact on load time.
+This feature splits your code into various bundles which are loaded on demand.
+It is used to achieve smaller bundles and control resource load prioritization which, have a major impact on load time.
 To specify splitting point you need to import modules in asynchronous manner.
 To make it working with React, Falcon Client use [async component](#async-components).

 ### Async components

+Async components is based on [react-async-component](https://github.com/ctrlplusb/react-async-component)

+It is highly recommended to have each page component asynchronous.
+Then page chunks does not impact them self, as they contain only necessary amount of code.

 To convert React Component into component which can be latter fetch on demand, you need to wrap it with `asyncComponent` function: